 Note that the diagram above is not to scale.

 So the main magnet (in red) is shaped like a ring (or a thick washer).
 It has its south pole facing upward and north pole underneath.

-A thicker ring-shaped pole piece is used to extend this south pole and provide the boundary just to the outside of the moving-coil.
+A thicker ring-shaped pole piece extends this south pole and provides the boundary just to the outside of the moving coil.

 Now back to how the driver acts as a transducer.

 When an audio signal is sent to the headphones, an alternating current (the audio signal) passes through the coil and causes the coil to produce a magnetic field.
-Because the coil is suspended in such a strong magnetic field already, this current causes the coil to move.
+Because the coil is already suspended in such a strong magnetic field, this current causes the coil to move.

 The audio signal causes forward and backward motion due to its alternating nature.
 This results in the coil moving in accordance with the audio signal.

 Now for the fun part.
 The conductive coil is attached to a diaphragm.
 Not only does the diaphragm hold the suspended coil in place, but it moves along with the coil when an audio signal is applied.